gracesjy/bdae/README.md

 ![Oracle_In_Database.png](./images/Oracle_In_Database.png)

-## To run ..
+## How To run (3 Steps to Run !)
-1. Register your model in Oracle Database's table or PYTHONPATH directory.
+1. Register your python model in Oracle Database's table or PYTHONPATH directory.
 2. Register the SQL to mix source data and your model.
-3. Just Run the SQL and get the results.
+3. Run the SQL and get the results.

-## Your Python module
+## Step-1) Make Your Python module (Machine Learning or Deep Learning ..)

 You must make entry function of module, for example describe(). others are helper functions.

 ```python
 import numpy as np